cardano-foundation/developer-portal/docs/integrate-cardano/listening-for-payments-wallet.md

 **Get a unused wallet address to receive some payments**

 We will get a **wallet address** to show to the customers and for them to send payments to the wallet.
-In this case we can use the address to request some `tADA` from the **Testnet Faucet** and simulate a payment:
+In this case we can use the address to request some `tADA` from the [Cardano Testnet Faucet](https://developers.cardano.org/en/testnets/cardano/tools/faucet) and simulate a payment:

 <Tabs